 Back Stretches and Exercises

-Whether for back pain prevention, or for pain relief and rehabilitation, there are many kinds of back exercises available.
-Chiropractors may prescribe specific ones for injury recovery.
-There are also exercises people can do at home to increase their fitness and avoid trauma in the back.
-A knee-to-cheststretch is performed on the back, as are the lower back rotational stretch, lower back flexibility exercise, and bridge exercise.
-The cat stretch is done on the hands and knees.
-Some exercises may be performed while seated in a chair, such as the seated lower back rotational stretch and the shoulder blade squeeze.2 There are many types of exercises that people can perform for fitness and flexibility.
+There are many types of exercises that people can perform for fitness and flexibility.
 Some lower back exercises include the atlas stone trainer, weight/band/chain deadlifting, child’s pose, crossover reverse lunge, dancer’s stretch, hugging the knees to the chest, hugging an exercise ball, pelvic tilt, and superman.
 The middle back exercises include kettlebell (and other) rows, incline bench pulls, middle back stretches and shrugs, chin-ups, and spinal stretches.
 For the upper back, people may wish to try shoulder presses, arm circles, back fly, shoulder shrug, elbow circles, iron cross, lateral raise, pull-ups, shoulder stretches, side wrist pull, and rowing.
 With such a wide list of exercises and variations available to try, almost any patient, with the help of a professional medical practitioner, should be able to find a workout routine that works for them.3